Skip to content

 Hate Crimes: Concept, Types, Penalties and Defense (Art.
 510 CP)

 Hate crimes (Art.
 510 CP and aggravating factor of Art.
 22.4 CP) constitute one of the most sensitive areas of contemporary criminal law.
 The protected legal interest is plural: human dignity (Art.
 10 SC), the principle of equality (Art.
 14 SC) and the collective indemnity of vulnerable groups against incitement to violence or discrimination.
 Supreme Court doctrine and Constitutional Court doctrine (STC 235/2007 on negationism, 112/2016 on radical discourse, 35/2020 on political freedom of expression) have drawn a technical line between provocative, satirical or critical discourse (protected by Art.
 20.1.a SC) and true hate incitement (criminally punishable).
-Council Framework Decision 2008/913/JHA, Council of Europe Conventions against racism, equality Directives and European Court of Human Rights case-law (Féret v.
-Belgium, Vejdeland v.
-Sweden cases) configure the international framework.
+Council Framework Decision 2008/913/JHA, Council of Europe Conventions against racism, equality Directives and the ECtHR case law on hate speech and the limits of freedom of expression configure the international framework.

 The commission modalities are several.
 Art.
 510.1 CP punishes whoever publicly encourages, promotes or directly or indirectly incites hatred, hostility, discrimination or violence against a group, a part thereof, or against a specific person because of their membership, for racist, anti-Semitic, anti-Roma, religious, ideological, sexual orientation or identity, gender, age, illness or disability reasons.
 Art.
 510.2 CP specifically sanctions humiliation, serious offense or production/distribution of materials with those contents.
 Art.
-510.3 CP typifies aggravated negationism (denial, serious trivialization or glorification of genocide, crimes against humanity or victims) when it promotes a climate of violence or hatred.
+510.1.c) CP typifies denialism (denial, serious trivialisation or glorification of genocide, crimes against humanity or against their victims) when it promotes or fosters a climate of violence, hostility or hatred.
 The aggravating factor of Art.
 22.4 CP operates on any common crime (injuries, threats, damage, homicide) raising the penalty when committed for these motives.
 Paradigmatic cases are online hate crimes (tweets, memes, videos, streaming), LGBTphobic or racist assaults, vandalism against Jewish cemeteries or mosques and anti-Semitic discourse after geopolitical crises.

 The statutory penalties are severe.
 The basic form of Art.
 510.1 CP carries 1 to 4 years' prison and 6 to 12 months' fine.
 Art.
 510.2 CP imposes 6 months to 2 years' prison.
-Aggravated negationism (Art.
-510.3), 6 months to 3 years' prison.
+Denialism (Art.
+510.1.c CP), 1 to 4 years' prison plus a 6-to-12-month fine.
 When acts are committed via internet, social media or mass communication, penalties are imposed in their upper half (Art.
-510.4 CP).
+510.3 CP).
 Conviction also entails absolute or special disqualification, order of content withdrawal from the internet (Art.
 510.6 CP) and civil liability.
 The legal entity can respond autonomously (Art.
 510 bis CP).
 The aggravating factor of Art.
 22.4 CP raises the base crime penalty by one or two degrees, transforming minor offenses into serious crimes.

 The technical defense rests on four consolidated axes.
 First, delimitation with freedom of expression: the Constitutional Court and ECHR protect even expressions that "offend, shock or disturb"; only when crossing the threshold of real harm suitability (capacity to generate a climate of violence, hostility or concrete danger to the group) does the criminal sphere apply.
 Second, absence of specific intent: hate speech requires the will to incite; dark humor, satire, harsh political criticism or ideological debate are not criminally typical.
 Third, challenging digital authorship: in crimes committed on networks, attributing the message to a specific person requires computer expert evidence, IP, chain of custody and discarding alternative hypotheses (account impersonation, hack, hereditary messages).
 Fourth, differentiation from defamation: an isolated discriminatory insult against a specific person can be minor defamation with the aggravator of Art.
 22.4 CP, not a hate crime of Art.
 510 CP, with radical punitive differences.